twcg/cloud-guardrails-opa-terraform/cloud-custom-policies/README.md

 ## How These Policies Are Enforced

-Custom policies are evaluated **alongside baseline policies** during Terraform plan validation:
+### Policy Enforcement Flow

-Terraform code
+1. Developers write Terraform code
-|
-v
-terraform plan
-|
-v
+2. Terraform generates an execution plan (`terraform plan`)
-OPA / Conftest evaluation
+3. The plan is evaluated by OPA / Conftest
-|-- CIS-inspired baseline policies
+   - CIS-inspired baseline policies are applied
-|-- Custom organization policies (this directory)
+   - Custom organization policies are applied
-|
-v
-terraform apply (only if all policies pass)
+4. Terraform apply is only allowed if all policies pass
+5. AWS resources are created

 Infrastructure is only deployed when **both baseline and custom policies pass**.
 ---

 ## Current Scope